tsightler/ring-mqtt-ha-addon/README.md

 ### Configuration
 ***Ring now requires 2FA Authenticaion so the username and password options have been removed from this addon.
 Please read the instruction below to generate a refresh token***

 To simplify generation of a 2FA refresh token I have enhanced the ring-mqtt script and this addon to include a small web server.
 To active this server you must leave the "refresh_token" field blank and start the plugin.
-After 30 seconds or so you should be able to select the "Open web UI" button to access a simple form that will prompt for your Ring username/password and then the 2FA code sent via email/text.
+After 30 seconds or so you should be able to select the "OPEN WEB UI" button to access a simple form that will prompt for your Ring username/password and then the 2FA code sent via email/text.
 Once you enter this code it will present the refresh token.
 Simple copy this token and paste it into the ring_token option of the config (yes, it's LONG).
 Start the addon again and it will attempt to login with the refresh token.

-The webserver does not run if a refresh token is present so if you need to regenerate the refresh token simply delete the existing token from the config options and restart the script.
+For security purposes the webserver runs only if the ring_token option is blank so it's not reachable under normal operation, although the "OPEN WEB UI" option will still be there.
+If you need to regenerate the refresh token simply delete the existing token from the config options and restart the script.

 To configure this plugin please review the following options: